VRanjitha/Creations/README.md

 # whizzKid

+hey friends!
-I'm much interested in making PREDICTIONS.
+I'm ranjitha and i am very much interested in making PREDICTIONS.
 This interest got me here..

 # PURPOSE
     >The main aim is to allow the computers learn automatically without human intervention and adjust actions accordingly.